 9.)
 Page 7, last section: 'The mixture fraction radial profiles from LES as well as the characteristic time scales of the soot formation and oxidation processes from a lightly strained (¬chi st = 1 s^(-1)) steady flamelet solution are shown in Fig. 6.'
 Why is this value chosen for chi in the simulations?
 Please, explain because the authors observe a high-strain neck region.

-From Fig. 6 the resolved mixture fraction profile, it can be estimated that the scalar dissipation rate is of order 1/s.
-As mentioned to the other reviewers, higher scalar dissipation rates such as 10/s have been investigated, and the PAH reduction with hydrogen addition increases from a factor of 2.0 to a factor of 2.5.
+From the resolved mixture fraction profile in Fig. 6, it can be estimated that the scalar dissipation rate is of order 1/s.
+As mentioned above in response to the other reviewers, higher scalar dissipation rates such as 10/s have been investigated, and the PAH reduction with hydrogen addition increases from a factor of 2.0 to a factor of 2.5.

 10.)
 Figure caption 6: 'Horizontal lines ….'
 Please, add black to horizontal lines.